 How do we set up assessments in Arbor?

-We've got helpful articles on how to set up each type of assessment, just click the links below:
+Click the links below for helpful articles on how to set up each type of assessment:

 The Assessment Framework includes all the supporting information that makes up an assessment, such as the grades that are used or the name of the assessment.
 You can manage grade point scales and grade sets, assessments that can be added to the Annual Policy and the marksheet settings such as which columns should be shown.